Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem: THE GEOMETRIC SINGULAR PERTURBATION THEORY APPROACH

-The set of equilibrium points of (\ref{desing}) that do not lie on the fold curve $\mathcal{F}^+$ (i.e. for which $u_x \neq 0$) are known as {\em{ordinary singularities}}.
-On the other hand, equilibrium points of (\ref{desing}) that lie on $\mathcal{F}^+$ are termed as {\em{folded singularities}} or canard points.
-The set of folded singularities form isolated points of $\mathcal{F}^+$.
-The trajectories of the reduced system (\ref{reduced}) may pass through the canard points and can thus cross from $S^a$ to $S^r$ with finite speed.
-Such a solution is called a singular canard.
-The classification of a folded singularity as a folded node or a folded saddle or a folded focus or a degenerate folded node is based on the linearization of the folded singularity when considered as an equilibrium of (\ref{desing}).
-More precisely, if $\lambda_{1,2}$ are eigenvalues of the linearization (\ref{desing}) at a folded singularity $p$, then $p$ is a folded focus if $\lambda_{1,2} \in \mathbb{C}$.
-If $\lambda_{1,2} \in \mathbb{R}$ such that $\lambda_{1}\lambda_2<0$, then $p$ is a folded saddle, while if $\lambda_{1}, \lambda_2<0$, then $p$ is a folded node.
+The set of equilibrium points of (\ref{desing}) that do not lie on the fold curve $\mathcal{F}$ (i.e. for which $\phi_x \neq 0$) are {\em{ordinary singularities}}.
+Such points lie on the curves $\{\chi=0\}\cap \{z=0\}\cap \{\phi_x \neq 0\}$, $\{\psi=0\}\cap \{y=0\} \cap \{\phi_x \neq 0\}$ and $\{\chi=0\}\cap \{\psi=0\}\cap \{\phi_x \neq 0\}$ (see figure \ref{one_par_desing}).
+On the other hand, equilibrium points of (\ref{desing}) that lie on $\mathcal{F}$ are {\em{folded singularities}} or canard points \cite{DGKKOW, SW}.
+The set of folded singularities form isolated points of $\mathcal{F}$.
+The trajectories of the reduced system (\ref{reduced}) may pass through the canard points and can thus cross from $S^a$ to $S^r$ with finite speed, giving rise to singular canards.
+The classification of a folded singularity as a folded node or a folded saddle or a folded focus or a degenerate folded node is based on the linearization of the folded singularity when considered as an equilibrium of (\ref{desing}) \cite{SW}.
+More precisely, if $\lambda_{1,2}$ are eigenvalues of the linearization of (\ref{desing}) at a folded singularity $p_f$, then $p_f$ is a folded focus if $\lambda_{1,2} \in \mathbb{C}$.
+If $\lambda_{1,2} \in \mathbb{R}$ such that $\lambda_{1}\lambda_2<0$, then $p_f$ is a folded saddle, while if $\lambda_{1}, \lambda_2<0$, then $p_f$ is a folded node.
 Further degeneracies may occur if one of the eigenvalues pass through $0$ and can give rise to folded saddle node (FSN) bifurcation of types I and II \cite{DGKKOW}.

+Figure \ref{one_par_desing} shows the curves of ordinary and folded singularities of system (\ref{desing}) as a function of the control parameter $h$, where the other parameter values are held constant.
+There exists two curves of ordinary singularities, namely the equilibria curves with $y$ absent and the curve of positive equilibria (coexistence equilibrium state).
+The latter intersects with the curve of folded singularities at a transcritical bifurcation, also referred to as the FSN II bifurcation.
+Here the equilibrium $E^*$ of the full system (\ref{nondim2}) and a folded singularity of the desingularized system (\ref{desing}) merge together and then split again, interchanging their type and stability.
+The equilibrium $E^*$ crosses the fold curve $\mathcal{F}$ at this bifurcation.
+The folded singularity switches to a folded node from a folded saddle, and $E^*$ switches from ordinary node to ordinary saddle.